Disney Cruise Line Port Excursions – Discounts & Tips

 Some excursions are very popular and fill up early, so book them as early as you can.
 If you’re not able to get an excursion you wanted before you embark, go to Guest Services or the Excursion Desk as soon as you get onboard and see if they can add you to a waiting list.
 Or you can check our tips below for booking the tour on your own.
 Sometimes the tour or experience itself still has space, but the bus that Disney chartered is full – if you’re willing to take a cab direct to the facility you can still do the excursion.

 Booking excursions directly, instead of via Disney, can save you money and give you extra flexibility.
-As we mentioned earlier, the shore excursions offered at each of Disney’s ports of call (except Castaway Cay) are provided by third-party tour companies.
+As we mentioned earlier, the shore excursions offered at each of Disney’s ports of call are provided by third-party tour companies, with the exception of most of the Castaway Cay excursions.
 They are (with a few exceptions) the exact same excursions offered by every other cruise line, and are often offered directly to the public via the tour operators’ own website, or via various aggregators like Viator.
 In some cases the tour is cheaper when you book directly (since they don’t have to split the profit with Disney), but even if it’s the same price, booking yourself allows you to choose excursions or optional add-ons Disney doesn’t offer, or alternative times that might fit your schedule better.
 And of course you can choose to do tours and activities that are not offered by Disney, or just get off the ship and explore the town.

-Disney Cruise Line almost always uses a standard age range for pricing port excursions: anyone 10 or older is priced as an adult, ages 3-9 are children and age 2 and under is usually either free or charged an infant price.
+Families with kids can often save significant money booking direct!
+Disney Cruise Line almost always uses a standard age range for pricing port excursions: anyone 10 or older pays the adult price, ages 3-9 pay a child price and ages 2 and under are usually free (or sometimes there’s an infant price).
 But if you book your port excursion directly with the tour operator, you often find that they offer child discounts up to age 12 and sometimes up to age 16 or 17.
 Some don’t charge for kids 3 or under, or even 4 or under.
 That can save you a lot of money, depending on the ages of your kids.
 You have to book directly (or through another vendor like Viator) to get the more generous child discounts.

 Some people worry that an independent tour company might not getting them back to the ship on time.
 In practice, it’s extremely rare for a tour operator to get passengers back late enough to miss their ship.
 Any tour company that services cruise passengers risks the wrath of a busload of incredibly angry guests if they miss their ship.
 You can be sure they do not want that to happen, and they will go to great lengths to avoid it.
 If they have a bus breakdown, they will have a contingency plan to bring in another bus or provide alternative transportation.
 Some third-party tour companies provide a guarantee that they’ll get you back to your boat on time or they’ll pay to get you to the next port, which tells you that they’re confident they’ll be on time.
 They take cruise-ship passengers around every day of the year; they’re very aware of the need to stay on schedule.

 On a Disney-booked tour, the tour operator will contact the Disney ship’s agent immediately if they get into trouble, so the ship staff know what’s going on.
 You should do the same: if you are exploring independently or on a self-booked tour and suffer an issue that might make you late, immediately call the ship’s agent and tell them what’s happening.
-The name and phone number of the ship’s agent for the port is in that day’s Navigator, so make sure you have that number (or the Navigator) with you when you leave the ship.
-The ship may wait for you if they know where you are and when you’ll be arriving; they usually won’t wait if they have no idea when you’ll be there.
+The name and phone number of the ship’s agent for the port is in the Navigator app, or you can call the port and ask for the name and number of the Disney port agent.
+The ship may wait for you if they know where you are and when you’ll be arriving; they usually won’t wait very long if they have no idea when you’ll be there.

 In the very unlikely event that a tour operator doesn’t get you back to the ship before it has to leave, third-party trip insurance may cover your cost to get to the next port, via the “trip interruption,” “missed connection” or “travel delay” coverage, if the tour operator or a cab, bus, or train is delayed as a result of one of the covered events.
 Covered events usually include a tour operator or carrier suffering a mechanical breakdown, traffic accident or weather-related delay.
 Check the description of coverage of your trip insurance, or call their customer service number to see if you’re covered.
 Be careful; some of them only cover trip interruption or missed connections if the carrier ceases service for more than a certain amount of time, sometimes as much as 24 hours.